Info

-Re’Dreyona Walker is a journalist, writer, and multidisciplinary artist from Greenville, South Carolina.
+Re’Dreyona Walker is a journalist, writer, and multidisciplinary storyteller from Greenville, South Carolina.
 Her work sits at the intersection of art, culture, race, and power, examining how creative expression both reflects and shapes contemporary social life, and how storytelling can do more than inform: it can transform how we see the world and our place within it.

 Her approach to cultural writing + journalism took shape while serving as arts and culture editor for The A&T Register, the student newspaper at North Carolina A&T State University, where she reported on campus galleries, community panel discussions, and local artist showcases throughout Greensboro.
 Working within these creative communities made clear to her that culture can’t be separated from history, politics, or material conditions — and that arts coverage is incomplete without interrogating the structures that shape access, visibility, and value.